 Node predictability gives information on the extent to which the variance of a given variable is captured by the network model.
 The R2 scores vary greatly across nodes.
 Pay criteria show the lowest predictability (R2need = 0.159, R2merit = 0.164, R2train = 0.170, R2resp = 0.200).
 These variables are the least embedded in the network structure, and this means their levels are likely to be influenced by additional variables excluded from the model.
 Conversely, ineq_p and redis_p display the highest R2 (0.463 and 0.500 respectively).
 This result was anticipated by discussing the strong connections these nodes have with the others.
 Their high scores speak in favor of the validity of the variable selection procedure, as variables that are central to the literature on attitudes toward inequality are also well-described in the network model.
 At a structural level, the network of attitudes toward inequality shows low density, as only 30.6% of possible network edges are retrieved by the network estimation procedure.
 When modeled as an unweighted network, ASPL scores 1.801, and the clustering coefficient is equal to 0.447.
 The estimated network has a higher ASPL and lower clustering coefficient than a simulated random network of the same size.
 H1 is confirmed, as the network has a small-world score of 0.228.

-Description of centrality

 Centrality gives insight into nodes’ importance in the network.
 Figure 2 shows standardized strength centrality scores.
 Z-scores help compare this metric across the full-scale and Ising networks.
 Strength is a direct function of the magnitude of nodes’ connections.
 Thus, variables that are strongly and/or frequently connected to other nodes have the highest scores.
 Raw values range between 0.506 and 1.
 271. The belief in public redistribution and the perception of large income inequality are the most central nodes in the network (raw scores of 1.271 and 1.141 respectively) and also across all bootstrapped samples (bootstrapped mean centrality scores of 1.146 and 1.278).
 Bootstrapped difference tests reveal their scores are not significantly different (CIredis_p-ineq_p = -0.060, 0.328), although redis_p is more central than all other nodes (CIredis_p-family = -0.437, -0.123), and ineq_p is significantly more important than all nodes below prog_b in Figure 2 (CIineq_p-prog_b = -0.407, -0.049).
 Centrality estimates are remarkably stable, as the CS coefficient scores 0.75.
 This means dropping as much as 75% of cases from the original sample would preserve a correlation of 0.7 between the original centrality scores and those obtained in the reduced sample.
 Therefore, point estimates and bootstrap analyses confirm H2.
 Figures 1 and 2 show the four pay criteria and the belief in market redistribution are peripheral to the network.
 The nodes resp, need, train, and merit have weak connections in the network, and their R2 are very low.
 The same occurs for the belief in market redistribution.
 This shows that highly endorsed items are not necessarily central nodes of the network of attitudes: although the levels of attitudes toward market redistribution (x̄redis_m = 3.641) are higher than those of public redistribution (x̄redis_p = 3.272), the former is peripheral to the network, whereas the latter is the most central node.